-When my stuff arrived in Switzerland, it was easy to plug in the washer.
+When our stuff arrived in Switzerland, it was easy to plug in the washer.
 But the dryer was another story – an electrician had to wire it up.
-I wasn’t sure why, something about Swiss energy conservation standards.

-I called the village electrician but he could only come during the day.
-I was working then so one of my neighbors offered to let him in.
-No problem, I thought, until I got home and learned that the electrician couldn’t do the wiring.
-There was some complicated technical explanation that my neighbor hadn’t understood.
+I called the village electrician but he could only come during the day so my neighbor let him in.
+When I got home that night I learned that the electrician couldn’t do the wiring due to some mysterious technical thingy.
 I was stuck.

-The next day I talked to the head of facilities at my company.
-He agreed to send out one of the electricians who had wired up our factory, Monsieur Jeanneret.
-I was assured that he was the best – no silly clothes dryer could stop him.
+So I talked to the head of facilities at my company.
+He agreed to send out the electrician who had helped build our factory, Monsieur Jeanneret.
+I was assured that he was the best – no silly clothes dryer could stop him!

-I met M. Jeanneret during my lunch hour.
-He walked into my laundry room, inspected the dryer and his eyes got big.
+I met M. Jeanneret during lunch hour.
+He inspected the dryer and his eyes got big.
 Uh, oh.
-Then he went down to the basement to check the main electrical panel.
-When he walked back up the stairs he was shaking his head.
+Then he went to the basement to check the electrical panel and as he walked back up the stairs he shook his head.

-I hadn’t yet learned much French so I didn’t understand his long explanation.
-But I spoke enough to understand “big problem” and “very expensive.”
-Now I was the one shaking his head.
-The esteemed M. Jeanneret, master electrician, left without doing any wiring.
+I hadn’t learned much French yet so I didn’t understand his long explanation.
+But I understood “big problem” and “very expensive.”
+M. Jeanneret left without doing any wiring.

-It turns out that voltage and hertz and phase describe the kind of electricity something uses.
-But amperage describes how much.
+Well yes, but they only describe the kind of electricity.
+There’s this other thing called amperage that describes how much.
 The higher the amperage, the more of an energy hog an appliance is.
-And mine was the biggest darned hog that M. Jeanneret had ever seen.
+And mine was the biggest, fattest, hungriest hog that M. Jeanneret had ever seen.

-How big?
-The dryer drew 30 amps of electricity when it was set on high heat.
-That’s no problem in an American home, which is typically wired for 100-200 amps of electricity.
-But my cozy little Swiss house was only wired for 25 amps.
+How hungry?
+The dryer drew 30 amps of electricity.
+That’s no problem in an American home, which is typically wired for 200.
+But my cozy little Swiss house only had 25.

-This meant the dryer could use more electricity than the entire house was wired for!
+This meant the dryer used more electricity than the entire house!

-It put into perspective for me how much energy we Americans use without even realizing it.
+It put into perspective how much energy we Americans use.
 And how energy conscious the Swiss are.

 So now I faced a dilemma.
 I could buy a Swiss dryer (very expensive.)
 I could rewire the house (very, very expensive).
 Or I could become a criminal.